Research

 Research Focus

-The Hutcheson Laboratory's research focus is split between outcome measurement and therapeutic strategies to improve head and neck cancer survivorship.
-With a large network of interdisciplinary global collaborators, we developed a program of research focused on measuring, predicting, and improving head and neck cancer survivorship — with emphasis on swallowing and communication outcomes.
-At the heart of this work is patient-centered and provider-informed strategies developed with real-world clinical dissemination and implementation in mind.
+The Hutcheson Laboratory's research focus spans outcome measurement and therapeutic strategies to improve head and neck cancer survivorship.
+With a large network of interdisciplinary global collaborators, we developed a program of research to measure, predict and improve function for head and neck cancer survivorship — with an emphasis on swallowing and communication.
+At the heart of this work are patient-centered and provider-informed strategies developed with real-world clinical implementation in mind.

 DIGEST

 DIGEST™ is an analysis method used to grade the severity of pharyngeal dysphagia based on results of a modified barium swallow (MBS) study or flexible endoscopic evaluation of swallowing (DIGEST-FEES).
-DIGEST™ uses a basic flowsheet and rubric to summarize the patterns of penetration/aspiration and pharyngeal residue observed on the MBS as markers of swallowing safety and efficiency.
+DIGEST uses a basic flowsheet and rubric to summarize the patterns of penetration/aspiration and pharyngeal residue as markers of swallowing safety and efficiency.
 The method provides a reproducible way to achieve a summary grading of dysphagia from the MBS or FEES observations (i.e., none, mild, moderate, severe or profound/life threatening pharyngeal dysphagia) that aligns to the NCI’s CTCAE framework for clinician-grading of toxicity in oncology.

 Updates